risc0/risc0/website/docs/terminology.md

 The [recursion circuit] is capable of efficiently evaluating polynomial constraints, and was specifically designed to verify STARK proofs.
 Programs written for this circuit are loaded into the [control columns].
 Each recursion program is identified by a [Control ID].

 For a list of all supported recursion programs, see the documentation for the [zkVM API Client].

-### Reproducible Build
-A compilation process is called "reproducible" if it reliably produces the same binary file, on a byte-by-byte level.

-In the context of RISC Zero application development, reproducible builds are necessary to ensure a clear linkage between the [guest program] and the resulting [ImageID].

-To get reproducible builds for your zkVM application, use [`cargo risczero build`].
-Reproducible builds are made possible by running the `cargo` compiler inside a Docker container.

 ### RISC-V